 If you’re worried about your child's or grandchild’s hearing, contact an audiologist as soon as possible.
-In the U.S. only audiologists are allowed to assess and treat hearing loss in children.
 Children of all ages, including infants can be tested and treated for hearing loss.
 Early diagnosis and appropriate intervention can help ensure that your child has the necessary support to thrive in childhood and beyond.

 Hearing loss in children can be sensorineural, conductive, congenital, acquired (after birth), fluctuating, or permanent and caused by genetic or environmental factors.

 Sensorineural hearing loss (SNHL) is by far the most common type of hearing loss present at birth (congenital).
 It can occur as a result of a lack of development or damage to either the auditory nerve or the delicate hair cells in the inner ear (cochlea).
 About 25% of congenital SNHL cases are caused by acquired risk factors.
 Although SNHL is generally irreversible, an evaluation is important to:

 Track progression of hearing loss in the affected ear and the unaffected ear in unilateral hearing loss